Tahsin716/SystemDesignInterview/Instagram/README.md

 3. Which is more important: Consistency or Availability?
     - Availability

-4. How many new images are expected to be generated monthly?
+4. How many new images are expected to be uploaded monthly?
     - 1 billion new images

 5. Are there events that lead to a spike in activity?